What Is Adderall Tolerance? Can It Be Decreased?

 You can choose from group therapy, individual therapy, art therapy, nature therapy, and other therapy programs to find the best one for your individual needs.

-How Do You Start Your Journey to Recovery?
+How Do You Start Your Journey to Recovery From Adderall Addiction?

-You can reduce your Adderall tolerance and the side effects of too much Adderall in recovery.
+You can reduce your Adderall tolerance and the associated side effects in recovery.
 Recovery is a long, complex, and very individual process.
 Learning to live without the crutch of addiction is difficult.
 Starting your journey begins with acceptance.
-Once you accept that you have a problem and need help, you are ready to start the journey to recovery.
+Once you accept that you have a problem and need help, you are ready to start the journey to recovery from Adderall addiction.